WIOA Works Illinois

 Employment and Training Administration (ETA)

-WorkforceGPS LogoWorkforceGPS is an interactive technical assistance platform designed to communicate with and build the public workforce innovation system to develop and implement innovative workforce and economic development approaches in the 21st Century economy.
+WorkforceGPS LogoWorkforceGPS is an interactive technical assistance platform designed to communicate with and build the public workforce innovation system to develop and implement innovative workforce and economic development approaches in the 21st-century economy.

 • Employment and Training Grants